c-blake/bu/doc/mk1.md

 smelled non-portable to Windows/etc.

 Anyway, over 40,000 lines of C for GNU make[^2] or 27,000 of C++ for Ninja seemed silly for some of my use cases.
-Mostly, though I was have long done shell update scripts yet wondered what overhead that might be incurring.
+Mostly, though I've long done shell update scripts, yet wondered what overhead that might be incurring.
 Not much, as it turns out.

 Usage
 =====
 ```
-  mk1 [optional-params] cmdStringWith%i%o
+  mk1 [optional-params] command using %i%o

-A fast build tool for a special but common case when, for many pairs, just 1
+A fast build tool for a special but common case when, for many pairs, just 1 inp
-inp makes just 1 out by just 1 rule.  file has back-to-back even-odd pathnames.
+makes just 1 out by just 1 rule.  file has nl-terminated back to back even-odd
-If ages indicate updating, mk1 prints cmd with %[io] interpolated (with POSIX sh
+IO paths.
+If ages indicate updating, mk1 prints cmd with %[io] interpolated.
-single quotes).
-To run, pipe to /bin/sh, xargs -n1 -P$(nproc)..
+To run, pipe to /bin/sh, xargs -n1, ..
 E.g.:

   touch a.x b.x; printf 'a.x\na.y\nb.x\nb.y\n' | mk1 'touch %o'

-Ideally, save file somewhere & update that only if needed based on other
+Ideally, save file somewhere, updating only if needed based on e.g. dir mtimes.
-context, such as dir mtimes.
-Options are gmake-compatible (where sensible in
+Options are gmake-compatible where sensible in this limited role.
-this much more limited role).

-  -f=, --file=      string  "/dev/stdin" input file of name stubs
+  -f=, --file=      string  "/dev/stdin" input file of IO path pairs
   -n=, --nl=        char    '\n'         input string terminator
   -m=, --meta=      char    '%'          self-quoting meta for %sub
   -x, --explain     bool    false        add #(absent|stale|forced) @EOL